-I’ve just attended an herbal workshop and was blown away with the potency of chasteberry.
-I therefore have to share it with you.
+I just attended an herbal workshop and was blown away with the potency of chasteberry.

 The chaste tree is a small shrub that produces peppery-tasting fruit that has long been known for its hormone-balancing properties.